Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Construction of Fully Correlated Nakagami- Fading Channel in FAS

 Then, we represent the correlation matrix of the generated channel envelopes.
 The cross-correlation coefficients of ${{\bf{G}}_{nj}}$ and ${{{\bf{G}}_{\tilde ni}}}$ and that of ${R_n}$ and ${R_{\tilde n}}$ are given, respectively, by

 The above relationship between the channel coefficient correlation matrix ${\bf{J}}$ and the channel gain correlation matrix ${{\bf{J_r}}}$, which is consistent with the relationship specified in \cite{stuber2001principles}, verifies the correctness of the proposed channel envelope construction method in \eqref{3A} and \eqref{4A}.
-According to \cite{1356206}, the channel envelope correlation matrix can be obtained according to the relationship between the channel gain correlation matrix ${{\bf{J_r}}}$ and the channel envelope correlation matrix ${{\bf{J_h}}}$, given by
+With obtained ${{\bf{J_r}}}$, the channel envelope correlation matrix ${{\bf{J}}_{\bf{h}}}$ can be obtained through (2).